 She has received artistic production / creation / residency grants: at le Fresnoy (where she obtained a special mention to the quality of the realization for the installation "Washroom"); in Syria by the French Institute and the French Cultural Center of Damascus; Okayama City, Japan for the Changing Arts Bridge Project; at the Cité Internationale des Arts in Paris and in Quebec by the Council of Arts and Letters of Quebec and Pépinières Européennes.

-She has also animated many photography and video workshops, and received various commissions for the realization of visuals for the performing arts (theater, concerts, etc).
+She has also animated many photography and video workshops, and received various commissions for the realization of visuals for the performing arts (theater, concerts, etc), and for architecture photography.